krazykira/VidEffects/README.md

  ```

-- Incase of any confusion, checkout the [SamplePlayerActivity](https://github.com/krazykira/VidEffects/blob/master/Vid%20Effects%20Library/src/com/sherazkhilji/videffect/sample/SamplePlayerActivity.java) for a complete example on how to apply different effects on your videos.
+- Incase of any confusion, checkout the [SamplePlayerActivity](https://github.com/krazykira/VidEffects/blob/master/Vid%20Effects%20Library/src/com/sherazkhilji/videffect/sample/SamplePlayerActivity.java) for a complete example on how to apply different `Effects` on your videos.

 ## See it in working